nandunbandara/nodejs-es6-mongodb-boilerplate/README.md

 # NodeJS ES-6 MongoDB Boilerplate

-This is boilerplate for NodeJS projects written in the ES-6 standard with MongoDB as the database.
+This is a boilerplate for NodeJS projects written in the ES-6 standard with MongoDB as the database.
 This also includes Swagger integration for your documentation.
 Please feel free to contribute to make this better.

 ---
 ## Requirements